 The topic of Health and Science Literacy has become increasingly important in recent years, as biomedical and scientific fields have advanced to include such promises as “personalized medicine” or more targeted treatments for complicated diseases.

-The Georgetown University CERSI has convened an Interest Group in Health and Science Literacy to critically examine the issues relevant to health and science literacy, especially with relationship to issues of minority health and health disparities.
+The Georgetown University CERSI convened an Interest Group in Health and Science Literacy to critically examine the issues relevant to health and science literacy, especially with relationship to issues of minority health and health disparities.

 Among other activities, the Interest Group conducted a needs assessment and developed a framework for high-priority research and education.